 EOC Function Overview of Responsibilities Management Responsible for providing support to overall EOC activities, establishing EOC objectives, providing legal advice, managing public information, and coordinating with the Policy Group.
-The City of Alameda's EOC Management staff includes: - EOC Director - Joint Staff Group - Security Officer - Emergency Manager - Value Comption Officer - Public Information Officer (PIO) - City Attorney Group - Operations Section Responsible for coordination of all response elements applied to the disaster/emergency.
+The City of Alameda's EOC Management staff includes: - EOC Director - Joint Staff Group - Security Officer - Emergency Manager - Value (PIO) - City Attorney Operations Section Responsible for coordination of all response elements applied to the disaster/emergency.

-EOC Function Overview of Responsibilities

 Carries out the objectives of the EOC Action Plan and requests additional resources.

-Leadership of the Operations Section is determined by the nature and scope of the

-incident.

-The City of Alameda's EOC Operations Section includes the following branches:

-- Fire

-- Law Enforcement

-- Human Services

-- Infrastructure

-- Transportation

-- Affiliated Volunteers

-Responsible for collecting, evaluating and disseminating information; developing

-the City's EOC Action Plan in coordination with other sections; initiating and

-preparing the City's After-Action Report, and maintaining documentation.

-Functions as the primary support for decision-making to the overall emergency

-Diamaina organization.

-Planning Section The City of Alameda's EOC Planning Section includes the following branches:

-Section - Advance Planning and Documentation

-- Resource Status

-- Situation Status

-- Demobilization

-- Recovery

-Responsible for the provision of resources in the area of personnel, equipment and

-supplies and ensures that all other sections are supported for the duration of the

-incident.

-Addresses policies and procedures for providing or coordinating the provision of

-Logistics transportation, shelter, and facilities to support field response operations.

-Section The City of Alameda's EOC Logistics Section includes the following branches:

-- Assets and Equipment

-- Human Resources

-- Facilities

-- Communications/Information Systems

-Responsible for all financial activities and other administrative aspects such as

-administering fiscal procedures, including acquisition, payment and accounting.

-Supports EOC functions by preserving required records for future use and maintains

-Finance/ proper and accurate documentation of all actions taken during an activation.

-Administration The City of Alameda's EOC Finance/Administration Section includes the following

-Section branches:

-- Claims

-- Cost

-- Procurement

-- Time
+EOC Function Overview of Responsibilities Leadership of the Operations Section is determined by the nature and scope of the incident.
+The City of Alameda's EOC Operations Section includes the following branches: Fire Law Enforcement Human Services Infrastructure Transportation Affiliated Volunteers Responsible for collecting, evaluating and disseminating information; developing the City's EOC Action Plan in coordination with other sections; initiating and preparing the City's After-Action Report, and maintaining documentation.
+Functions as the primary support for decision-making to the overall emergency Planning Section organization.
+The City of Alameda's EOC Planning Section includes the following branches: - Advance Planning and Documentation - Resource Status - Situation Status - Demobilization - Recovery Logistics Section Responsible for the provision of resources in the area of personnel, equipment and supplies and ensures that all other sections are supported for the duration of the incident.
+Addresses policies and procedures for providing or coordinating the provision of transportation, shelter, and facilities to support field response operations.
+The City of Alameda's EOC Logistics Section includes the following branches: Assets and Equipment / Support Human Resources Services Communications/Information Systems Finance/ Administration Section Responsible for all financial activities and other administrative aspects such as administering fiscal procedures, including acquisition, payment and accounting.
+Supports EOC functions by preserving required records for future use and maintains proper and accurate documentation of all actions taken during an activation.
+The City of Alameda's EOC Finance/Administration Section includes the following branches: - Claims - Cost - Procurement - Time